alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

    `vault secrets enable -version=2 -path=secret kv`
 And an arbitrary secret `tyk` with the key `gw` and value `123` is created in Vault:
    `vault kv put secret/tyk gw=123`
-Then to retrieve the secret from within Tyk Gateway, we reference the secret using:
+3. To retrieve the secret from within Tyk Gateway, we reference the secret using:
    `TYK_GW_SECRET=vault://secret/tyk.gw`

 Retrieving from Vault: